 Our accounting graduates have gone on to quickly pass the CPA exam and find employment in public accounting and industry with a significant number of them holding managing partner positions with large CPA firms.

 MC Accounting students are assigned an individual accounting advisor.
 From assisting with career goals, to selecting courses, to sharing personal connections in the larger business community, your advisor will help you make the most of your business education and your business career.

-The Five Year Accounting/M.B.A. degree is designed for students who wish to receive their undergraduate degree in accounting and immediately pursue their Masters degree to meet the 150 semester-hours requirement to take the CPA exam.
-While in their senior year, accounting majors are allowed to take six hours of upper-level accounting classes and use them as graduate electives.
-They may choose from Advanced Accounting I, Auditing, Governmental Accounting and Federal Income Tax as their graduate electives.
+The Five Year Accounting/M.B.A./M.A.C.C. degree is designed for students who wish to receive their undergraduate degree in accounting and immediately pursue their Masters degree to meet the 150 semester-hours requirement to take the CPA exam.
+While in their senior year, accounting majors are allowed to take three hours of upper-level accounting classes and use them as graduate electives.
+They may choose from Advanced Accounting I, Auditing, Governmental Accounting, Accounting Information Systems, and Federal Income Tax as their graduate elective.

-Requirements for an M.B.A. will be the same except the six hours of electives will already be satisfied by two of the courses listed above.
-This will leave students with only twenty-four hours left in order to obtain their graduate degree, which can be completed in one year in order to be ready to sit for the CPA exam.
+Requirements for an M.B.A. will be the same except the three hours of electives will already be satisfied by one of the courses listed above.
+This will leave students with only twenty-seven hours left in order to obtain their graduate degree, which can be completed in one year in order to be ready to sit for the CPA exam.

 As an accounting student at MC, you will take classes that will prepare you for a career in accounting:

 - Cost Accounting